CarterSnich/Picotchi/README.md

 Fork of Tamaguino

-Forked from [niubit's code](https://github.com/niubit/piconsole/tree/master/soft/Tamaguino), but the [original code](https://github.com/alojzjakob/Tamaguino) was from [Alojz Jakob](https://jakobdesign.com/).
+This project is forked from [niubit's code](https://github.com/niubit/piconsole/tree/master/soft/Tamaguino), originally based on [Alojz Jakob's Tamaguino](https://github.com/alojzjakob/Tamaguino) ([jakobdesign.com](https://jakobdesign.com/)).

-I already have a DIY console but I have no games for it yet.
-I wanna test it, and I found Jakob's game.
+I already have a DIY console but no games for it yet.
+While searching for something to test, I found Jakob's game.

-The following are the modifications I made:
+Here are the modifications I made:

 - Switched from SPI to I2C.
 - Up/Down buttons are used for navigation; A button for opening the menu and selecting items, B button for going back.